 Looking at multiple years of historical results for a hunt, such as 224C above, we can see the clear trend.
 However, there is another point I need to make: making an application decision based just on a perceived trend from historical results can also lead to a bad decision.

 I picked 224C for a reason and there are two additional aspects of 224C that need to be considered.
 The table below is a portion of my details page for hunt 224C – I list a details table for every hunt.
 Compare the values in the yellow cells.
 Notice that from 2017 to 2019 applicants were leaving this hunt (the number of applicants is clearly getting smaller).
 The blue, purple and green cells indicate the same thing.
 They show that applicants that many applicants that applied in 2017 chose not to apply in 2018.
 The behavior continued from 2018 to 2019.
 Applicants that didn’t draw chose to not apply the following year.
-This is behavior is summarized in the trend line by the red and orange boxes.
+This behavior is summarized in the trend line by the red and dark yellow boxes.
 The trend line indicates how the applicant population is changing, at each point level.
-The orange boxes all have positive numbers, this is indicating that applicants are jumping into this hunt at the higher end – high end fall in.
+The dark yellow boxes all have positive numbers, this is indicating that applicants are jumping into this hunt at the higher end – high end fall in.
 The red boxes indicate that there is a large exodus of applicants at the lower end – low end fall out.

 There are far more applicants leaving this hunt than are jumping into it which begs the question: if there are fewer applicants each year, why are the odds getting harder and not easier?
 The prediction I’ve created clearly shows that this hunt is going to get one point harder to draw next year.
 How can this possibly occur given there will be fewer applicants this year?